Mary Magdalene Marshall: Death and legacy

-Marshall died on January 26, 1877, in Savannah.
+Marshall died in 1877 in Savannah.
 She was 93.
-According to the Savannah Morning News, she had no sickness or disease, but "passed away gradually and impercebtibly, growing weaker and weaker from day to day during the past week until she sank to sleep."
+According to the Savannah Morning News, she had no sickness or disease, but "passed away gradually and imperceptibly, growing weaker and weaker from day to day during the past week until she sank to sleep."

 She is buried in Laurel Grove Cemetery, alongside her husband and daughter.
 Her parents are also interred there.